DataCanvasIO/YLearn/README.md

     ```

     where we use the *backdoor-adjustment* method here.
-YLearn also support front-door adjustment, finding instrumental variables, and, most importantly, the general identification method developed in [1].
+YLearn also support front-door adjustment, finding instrumental variables, and, most importantly, the general identification method developed in [1] which is able to identify any causal effect if it is identifiable.

 3. Estimation of causal effect